-The Junior Mensa Honor Society (JMHS) is open to Young Mensans in grades 5–9.
+The Junior Mensa Honor Society is open to Young Mensans in grades 5–9.
 The ideals of the Mensa Honor Society are integrity, intellectual curiosity, academic commitment, and service.

 In keeping with the purposes of Mensa, the objectives of the Mensa Honor Society are to:

 - Recognize the achievements of Young Mensans who take active roles in their communities, schools or faith-based organizations.